amur-host/PyAmur/README.md

 `pyamur.setOnline()`  switch to online mode; sign tx locally a broadcast to network

-`pyamur.validateAddress(address)`  checks if the provided address is a valid Waves address
+`pyamur.validateAddress(address)`  checks if the provided address is a valid Amur address

 `pyamur.setMatcher(node)`  set matcher URL ('http://ip-address:port')